EricWardner/ECE382_Lab03/README.md

 Sorry I dont have code, it is in my commit history but I forgot to add it to the readme before I went on to A-functionality.

 #####A-Functionality
+Achieving A functionality was a bit of a challenge and took a lot of trial error and debugging.
+I thought it would be simple.
+I though that in the while 1 loop, instead of checking for the aux button to be pressed like what was given, I would just check for the direction buttons to be pressed and jump based on that.
+This is the idea I went with.
+It first took me a while to figure out what number corresponded with what button.
+I figured this out by trial and error.
+Then after implementing the proper increments and decrements and matching them up with the right button presses and clearing the display at the right time something was still screwey.
+I mused that it had to do with registers getting smashed, so I pushed and pop'd everything and it seemed to kind of sort of work!!
+Some points maybe?
 ```asm
 	mov.w	#20, R10
 	mov.w	#46, R11